fggo/javascript/README.md

 ```

 ## Reassign String
-string is immutable; letters can not be mutated; instead reassign to another string value
+string is immutable; one can reassign to another string value instead
 ```javascript
 var myName = "icecream"
 myName = myName.substring(0,2)